una/CSSgram/CONTRIBUTING.md

 6. Submit a PR referencing the issue with a smile :smile:

 Filters are really fun to create!
 Reference photos created by [Miles Croxford](https://twitter.com/milescroxford) can be found [here](https://instagram.com/cssgram/).

+## Installing Node

+If you do not have Node installed please follow these steps for your system:

+### Mac
+Make sure you have XCode and Homebrew installed and run 'brew install node'

+### Windows
+It is easiest to download the installer from the [nodejs.org](https://nodejs.org/en/#download) website.

+### Linux
+Instructions may vary depending on your distribution, found [here](https://nodejs.org/en/download/package-manager/)

 ## What to Commit